jgreely/yomitori/README.md

 Tools
 -----

-* ytmakedict: convert JMdict and JMnedict into a simple SQLite database
+* ytmakedict: convert JMdict, JMnedict, and kanjidic2 into a simple SQLite database
-* ab2yt: strip out Aozora Bunko markup and optionally save the original ruby to a file, marking the ones that are normal dictionary words.
+* ab2yt: strip out Aozora Bunko markup and optionally save the original ruby to a file, removing the ones that are normal dictionary readings.
   Attempts to guess input encoding, which can be overridden on the command line.
 Currently pretty basic, ignoring ［＃...］ markup.
 * ytgloss: add readings and English definitions to a UTF8-encoded text file